shantanup018/shantanup018/README.md

 - 👋 Hi, I’m Shantanu
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning MERN
+- 🌱 I’m MERN stack developer
 - 💞️ I’m looking to make a website for students for coding!
 - 📫 How to reach me:- pawarshantanu4318@gmail.com